Niagara Falls wine country to Toronto road trip

 Kensington Market

-One of the city’s most eclectic, colourful and fiercely local neighbourhoods is a mix of boho, vintage shops, fresh vegetable stalls, cheese and spice shops, bakeries, trendy bars and an array of fusion restaurants tucked into the historic Victorian architecture.
-You’ll find everything from Jamaican patties to Chilean empanadas.
+One of the city’s most eclectic, colorful and fiercely local neighborhoods is a mix of boho, vintage shops, fresh vegetable stalls, cheese and spice shops, bakeries, trendy bars and an array of fusion restaurants tucked into the historic Victorian architecture.

 Location: Kensington Market, Toronto